emmaneugene/emmaneugene/README.md

 <p align="center"><i>"I don't just think it will...
 I know it might!"</i></p>

 # About me
-- 👋 I’m a software engineer reading Computer Science at [SMU](https://scis.smu.edu.sg)

-- 👀 I’m interested in systems, programming language design and implementation, compilers, and anything else that touches on low-level concepts
+- 👀 I’m interested in systems, programming languages, compilers, hardware and anything else that touches on low-level concepts

 - 🔍 More information on my [personal website](https://emmaneugene.github.io)

 # Project log
-A laundry list of ideas that may or may not see the light of day:
+Ideas that may or may not see the light of day:

 - Following the [Crafting Interpreters](https://craftinginterpreters.com/) textbook to learn more about programming language implementations